divinhaah/divinhaah/README.md

 # About

 Hello!
-I'm Diva!
+I'm Regina!
 A developer from Brazil constantly learning every day.
 Welcome to the repository! 👨‍💻

 # Technologies